electricant/beamerThemePadovaDEI/README.md

 # beamerThemePadovaDEI
-Beamer theme for the Department of Information Engineering at the Universty of Padova.
+Beamer theme for the Department of Information Engineering at the University of Padova.

 ## Installation